The early days

 From day one I had a desire for Farnell Clarke to be a different kind of accounting firm.

 Back in 2008 I saw an opportunity to utilise technology to drive efficiency and change the way accounting services could be delivered to our clients.
-As a result, we were one of the first firms in the UK to full adopt cloud accounting technology back in 2009.
+As a result, we were one of the first 100% cloud accounting practices globally back in 2009.

 Why does any of this matter?